 “Keep your hands off me yo… yo.. hi.. high and mighty high.
 Highness,” Elena slurred her sword clattered on the floor, and Jack gave a start in his sleep before continuing to snore.
 Elena hiccupped loudly and then pulled Ebron to her and kissed him on the forehead he just managed to catch her as she fell and lifted her gently on to his bed.

-Elena woke her head throbbed terribly with every movement, and her mouth felt stuffed with cotton not to mention her stomach churned she groaned in misery clutching her aching head in both hands.
-Belatedly she realised she was under the covers in Ebron’s bed pulling the sheet down someone removed her armour and she had only her slip on
+Elena woke her head throbbed terribly with every movement, and her mouth felt stuffed with cotton not to mention her stomach churned she groaned in misery, clutching her aching head in both hands.
+Belatedly she realised she was under the covers in Ebron’s bed pulling the sheet down someone had removed her armour and she had only her slip-on

 “Now you show a bit of decency wouldn’t have believed it after last night,” said a plump woman with greying hair tut-tut ting as she carried a tray across to Elena.
-Elena remembered her as being the innkeeper’s wife.
+She remembered her as the innkeeper’s wife.

-“What… I did not… I mean I’m not like that… how dare you do you know who I am,” Elena stammered she just had a few drinks got a bit drunk that was all nothing else happened she was sure of that now at least nothing serious anyway.
+“What… I did no...
+I mean I’m not like that - how dare you do you know who I am,” Elena stammered she just had a few drinks got a bit drunk that was all nothing else happened she was sure of that now at least nothing serious anyway.

 “Aye well I know who you are the one who helped his grace save our city and daughter to the matriarch of the Balsheen seeresses,” replied the innkeeper’s wife Elena glared at the woman dangerously,